triton-inference-server/server/qa/common/model_generation/README.md

 Reproducible does *not* mean identical across build environments, because `manifest.json` is inside the archive and describes the environment.
-The same model built under docker and under enroot yields two different checksums — measured, and the whole difference was `container.runtime` plus the GPU block.
-Deduplication works within a train and a runtime, not across them.
+The same model built under docker and under enroot yields two different checksums — measured, and the whole difference is the one `container.runtime` line.
+Deduplication works within a runtime, not across them.

 ## Size classification